thiringai-evans/DevOps/README.md

 # DevOps Bootcamp
 For devops work practises
-using devops tools such as git, jenkins, ansible,terraform, maven, docker, K8s e.tc
+using devops tools such as git, jenkins, ansible,terraform, maven, docker, K8s and more